libremfg/rhize-docs/content/how-to/bpmn/trigger-workflow.md

 When a workflow has the default start event, trigger it through an API call.
 For example, an API trigger may originate from a custom frontend application or a developer's local machine.

-### Synchronous and asynchronou API triggers
+### Synchronous and asynchronous API triggers

 To start BPMN workflows, Rhize has two API operations:
 - `createAndRunBPMNSync` starts a workflow and waits for the process to complete or abort (synchronous).
 - `createAndRunBpmn` starts a workflow and does not wait for the response (asynchronous).

 The synchronous call offers slightly better debugging and does not execute further operations until it receives a response from the Rhize server.
-On the other hand, the Async operation frees up the call system to do more work, no matter whether the workflow runs correctly.
+On the other hand, the asynchronous operation frees up the call system to do more work, no matter whether the workflow runs correctly.

 The call syntax for the each operation is almost identical.
 For example, compare the syntax for these calls: